 HAVING THE RIGHT ATTITUDE

-I could chalk it up to that the vendor made an honest mistake, but things just felt off.
+I could chalk it up to the vendor making a honest mistake, but things just felt off.
 It was like the vendor had a ten bill at the ready to take advantage of some unsuspecting victims.
 Walking away, I thought that the incident was going to dent the morning or tarnish my idyllic impression of Brussels.

 I suppose we were easy targets.
 Clearly, we didn’t look like locals since we were at a train station, and I suppose the lack of language fluency was an easy giveaway too.
 I turned and asked my brother if he’s upset, and what he said next resonated with me.